Mortgage related questions

 I have a mortgage.
 Do I need life insurance?

 If you have a mortgage, you might want to take out life insurance.
-Then, if you die before your policy ends, the lump sum can be used to help pay off the outstanding mortgage balance, so your family could stay in their home.
-Some lenders will ask you to take out life insurance as part of their mortgage offer.
+If you die before your policy ends, the lump sum can be used to help pay off the outstanding mortgage balance, so your family could stay in their home.
+Some lenders will strongly recommend that you take out life insurance as part of their mortgage offer.

 Can my mortgage be covered with life insurance?